XmasRights/XmasRights.github.io/_posts/2018-04-19-CleanSwiftStrongTypes.md

 ---
-title: Clean Swift - Types, & How to Use Them
+title: Clean Swift - Embracing Types
 ---

 Swift is a strongly typed language.
 This means seeing a particular type allows you to make some reassuring assumptions that you just don't get from your previous partners.